henrikroschmann/Async-Is-the-way/README.md

 ```
 [Example in code](./Sample/AsyncSamples/ConcurrentDictionaryInAsyncLoop.cs)

-Locks where just mentioned and this is what is use in the concurrentDictionary.
+Locks were just mentioned and this is what is used in the concurrentDictionary.
 What does lock do?
 Even if the execution is async and running in parallel the lock will serialize the approach.

 #### Populating Lists

-List is a container that stores item of specified type.
+A list is a container that stores items of specified type.
 Like with the previous example

 ```csharp
 private static List<int> list = new List<int>();